Skip to content

 • increasing the pool air handling unit to 100 per cent outside air

-“The pool continues to meet high safety standards for both staff and the public, and we will continue to monitor air quality closely to ensure a safe environment,” Dale noted.
+“The pool continues to meet high safety standards for both staff and the public, and we will continue to monitor air quality closely to ensure a safe environment,” the city statement reads.

 📣 Got an opinion on this story or any others in the Tri-Cities?
 Send us a letter or email your thoughts or story tips to [email protected].